ColinIndieDev/CPLibrary/README.md

 > Return random float between min & max

 `bool RandByPercentInt(int percent);`
-> Returns true with a probability of 'percent'
+> Return true with a probability of 'percent'

 `bool RandByPercentFloat(float percent); `
-> Returns true with a probability of 'percent'
+> Return true with a probability of 'percent'

 ### Timer
 > [!IMPORTANT]
-> duration in s, i
+> duration in s \
-> f loop is true, then timer updates every frame even without being in the game loop
+> if loop is true, then timer updates every frame even without being in the game loop

 `void TimerManager::AddTimer(float duration, bool loop, std::function<void()> event);`
 > Add an event which should be executed in 'duration'